-The Law Review considers submissions via two different submissions tracks: (1) exclusive submission cycles—winter and summer; and (2) open submission cycles—spring and fall.
+The Law Review considers submissions via four different submissions tracks: (1) a winter exclusive submission cycle; (2) a spring open submission cycle; (3) a fall open submission cycle; and (4) an empirical cycle.
 Further information regarding the exclusive submission cycles can be found on our exclusive submissions page.
 Further information regarding the open submission process is below.

 How to Submit

-Northwestern University Law Review welcomes submissions of unsolicited manuscripts twice a year.
-Interested authors should submit their work during one of two periods: (1) early February through early April; or (2) early August through early October.
-We do not review submissions or expedite any reviews during the summer period (late April through July) or the winter period (mid-October through January).
-At this time, the Articles Board is reviewing submissions for the Law Review’s Spring 2020 issues.
+Northwestern University Law Review welcomes interested authors to submit their work during August and early February through early April.
+We do not review submissions during the summer period (late April through July) or the winter period (mid-October through the end of December).

 We accept Article and Essay submissions exclusively through our online submission system, Scholastica.
-Print submissions are not accepted via email and are only accepted via postal mail in extenuating circumstances.
+We also accept print submissions via email at firstname.lastname@example.org.
+Print submissions are only accepted via postal mail in extenuating circumstances.

-If you have any questions regarding print submissions, please contact Elena Joffroy, Senior Articles Editor for Volume 114, at firstname.lastname@example.org
+If you have any questions regarding print submissions, please contact Amra Saric, Senior Articles Editor for Volume 118, at email@example.com.

 Northwestern University Law Review attempts to honor all requests for expedited review if a manuscript has received an offer from another journal.
 When requesting expedited review, please do so via Scholastica; the system will automatically alert the Articles Board.
 If the Law Review makes an offer on an expedited manuscript, the author will have a limited amount of time to respond to such an offer.

 Northwestern University Law Review has no formal length requirements.
-However, we support the statement by the editors of several of our peer journals and endorse the position that most articles can effectively convey their arguments within the range of 40 to70 journal pages.
+However, we support the statement by the editors of several of our peer journals and endorse the position that most articles can effectively convey their arguments within the range of 40 to 70 journal pages.
 We believe that establishing word limit guidelines will enhance the quality of legal scholarship and improve the editing process.
 To that end, we strongly prefer Articles between 15,000 and 30,000 words, including footnotes.
-Only in exceptional circumstances will we publish Articles in excess of 30,000 words.
+Only in exceptional circumstances will we publish Articles fewer than 15,000 words or in excess of 30,000 words.

-The Law Review also encourages authors to submit Essays, pieces between 10,000 and 15,000 words including footnotes.
+The Law Review also encourages authors to submit Essays, pieces under 10,000 words including footnotes.
 Essays typically have a more focused purpose—advancing a narrow thesis or contributing to discussion on a current, salient issue.
 Please submit all Essays under 10,000 words to NULR Online for consideration in our Online publication.
 Further information regarding NULR Online may be found on our Online submissions page.